Minimax signal detection in ill-posed inverse problems: Introduction

-Over the last decade, the range $q \in (0,2]$ has attracted considerable attention in the nonparametric estimation literature, with the case $q \in (0,2)$ considered mostly in well-posed problems.
-This range contains the ``standard'' case $q=2$ and the ``sparse'' case $q \in (0,2)$.
-In what follows, we also restrict our attention to these cases, i.e., we consider minimax signal detection in ill-posed problems with $l^q$-ellipsoids for the range $q \in (0,2]$.

-The functional sets of the form \nref{fanisellips} that are often used in various ill-posed inverse problems are the Sobolev classes of functions (see \cite{Wah}) and the classes of analytic functions (see \cite{Ib}).
-The Sobolev classes of functions are of the form
+The functional sets of the form~(\ref{fanisellips}) that are often used in various ill-posed inverse problems are the Sobolev classes of functions (see~\cite{Wah}) and the classes of analytic functions; see~\cite{Ib}.
+We also consider a class of generalized analytic functions.
+Then, $\tilde\Theta$ in~(\ref{fanisellips}) takes, respectively, the form